This web page was started for my Shelby Mustang. But since I have both cars, it might be interesting to compare these two Mustangs?

 Engine wise the Coyote 5.0 is something that dreams are made of.
 If you were wanting a hot engine in 1968, you wouldn’t even have dreamed of asking for what the Coyote comes from Ford with.
 It has a all aluminum block and heads.
 It is a Double Over Head Cam (DOHC), 4 valves per cylinder, port fuel injection, adjustable timing all ran by a little computer under the dash.
 Red line is 7,000 rpm.
 And it pulls all they way there.
 Read about the Coyote 5.0 engine.

 When I picked the car up, I signed the papers and they handed me the keys.
 Off I went.
 It didn’t take long for me to come up with lots of questions.
 The last car I purchased new got me a 30 minute introduction to it, and it was a SUV with an automatic.
 I purchased a 435 HP 6 speed Mustang street race car and no one discussed the car with me.
 Anyway, I had to take it back to the dealer to install some locking lug nuts that had been left in the trunk.
 When I got there I asked the front desk lady if I could talk to someone about this Mustang.
 She told me where to find the coffee and said she would have someone available when I returned.
-As I walked up she introduced me to the service manager, he said, “Are you the guy that bought that red,race car?”
+As I walked up she introduced me to the service manager, he said, “Are you the guy that bought that red, race car?”
 That’s right.
 I bought a red race car as defined by any prior standards.
-The target for this car with the PP was to match or exceed the 2012 Boss 302.
+The target for this car with the Performance Pack was to match or exceed the 2012 Boss 302.
+The 2012 Boss Mustang is a race car you can drive on the street.

 So which car is best?